Matthew-Heideman-Web29/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    A fully responsive website is combatible with several devices.
+While an adaptive website just adapts to the default stlying.

 2. Describe what it means to be mobile first vs desktop first.

+    To make your media queries like this (min-width: 1500px); go up to desktop responsiveness from mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It makes the font size accessible.

 4. How would you describe preprocessing to someone new to CSS?

+    An easier way to write websites.
+Makes weblow easier with imports and nesting.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Creating new pages.
+Css animations.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.